 - Navigate to the cloning menu

 - Select components to include in your clone

-From the Inbox, click on the experiment you want to clone to open it.
+From the Experiment Manager, click on the experiment you want to clone, then navigate to the Expanded Detail View, click on Working illustration to open the experiment.
 Hover over the "Cloning" section under the "Actions" dropdown menu on the Experiment navigation bar.
 You can also click the "Clone" button on the experiment level navigation bar.
 In addition, you can utilize our keyboard hotkeys by pressing "C" to open the cloning menu.

 (split files by population is covered in a separate article)

 You can choose to either propagate the sharing options from the original experiment when cloning or keep the experiment private.
 Within the "Sharing" section of the cloning menu there are two checkboxes that give different sharing access:

 - Clone individual user access: full access users specifically added as collaborators on the original experiment via the sharing dialog box will have full access to the cloned experiment as well